 Cassava is a source of resistant starch, which scientists suggest can boost a person’s gut health by helping nurture beneficial gut bacteria.
 Resistant starches remain relatively unchanged as they pass through the digestive tract.

-The nutritional profile of 1 cup of raw cassava is as follows:
+The nutritional profile of

 - calories: 330